buildingSMART/IFC4.3.x-development/docs/properties/w/WaveRange.md

 WaveRange
 =========

-Indicative (95%-100%) range between peaks and troughs of waves
+Indicative (95%-100%) range between peaks and troughs of waves.